 - Stock up on price stickers and permanent markers: I keep a supply of price stickers and permanent markers near my yard sale box.
 This way, when it comes to put a price on my items, I have everything I need.
 Tip: Skip the pre-priced stickers – it’s more economical to cut plain address labels into smaller price stickers.

-- Promote your sale: Use newspaper ads, Craigslist or Facebook yard sale pages like these in the northeast PA area:
+- Promote your sale: Use signs, newspaper ads, Craigslist or Facebook yard sale pages like these in the northeast PA area:

 Tips for Hosting a Garage Sale